Juan-Nathan/waze-churn-prediction/README.md

 An effective model will help determine which users are most likely to churn, why they churn, and when churn occurs.

-These insights help Waze proactively engage at-risk users, optimize retention strategies, and make data-driven decisions to improve user experience and business growth.
+These insights can enable Waze to proactively engage at-risk users, optimize retention strategies, and make data-driven decisions to improve user experience and business growth.

 ## Dataset